Public Reserved Lands

 Maine has 48 State Parks and Historic Sites, protecting more than 100,000 acres of land and offering diverse recreational opportunities throughout the state.*

-With gems including Aroostook State Park, Mount Kineo, Rangeley Lakes, Grafton Notch, Bradbury Mountain, Crescent Beach, and Quoddy Head, Maine’s State Parks are very popular: the Maine Bureau of Parks and Lands recently announced that 2018 saw the highest visitation ever to the Maine State Parks system.
-Close to 3 million total visits marked an 11 percent increase over visitation in 2017.
+With gems including Aroostook State Park, Mount Kineo, Rangeley Lakes, Grafton Notch, Bradbury Mountain, Crescent Beach, and Quoddy Head, Maine’s State Parks are very popular: the Maine Bureau of Parks and Lands recently announced that 2020 saw the highest visitation ever to the Maine State Parks system with more than three million total visits.
+In 2021, Maine's state campgrounds broke a visitation record as well with 315,000 campers — a 12% increase over 2020.

 For a longer-term solution to the maintenance backlog, NRCM supports dedicating a percentage of revenues generated from park visits to maintaining the quality and safety of State Parks, roads, and facilities.